AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __Passed__

-* Used to affirm the success a learner experienced within the learning content in relation to a threshold.
-If the user performed at a minimum to the level of this threshold, the content is “passed”.
+* Used to report the success a learner experienced within the AU in relation to a threshold.
+If the user performed at a minimum to the level of this threshold, the verb in the statement shall be “passed”.
 The opposite of “failed”.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 __Failed__

-* Used to affirm the lack of success a learner experienced within the learning content in relation to a threshold.
-If the user performed below the minimum to the level of this threshold, the content is “failed”.
+* Used to report the lack of success a learner experienced within the AU in relation to a threshold.
+If the user performed below the minimum passing threshold, the verb in the statement shall be “failed”.
 The opposite of “passed”.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____